KelWill/mongo-hyperloglog/README.md

 - this is a 32 bit implementation of hyperloglog, and will be slightly inaccurate for cardinalities above 2 ^ 32 / 30
 - this does not include hyperloglog++ bias correction when switching from linear counting to hyperloglog or other estimation algorithm improvements
 - WiredTiger's snapshotting model is well suited to this type of counting, but it's still not as fast as it would be if these counting operations were natively supported
 - by default, a `MongoHyperLogLog` will send updates to mongo every 1000ms (configurable by `syncIntervalMS`).
-To flush manually before exiting: `await hyperloglog.flush()`.
+To flush manually before exiting: `await hyperloglog.close()`.
 - Mongo HyperLogLog registers store the characters as characters to represent estimates between 0-31, which makes each register use 1 byte of memory.

 ## Further reading